Le Pontet, Vaucluse

-Le Pontet ([lə pɔ̃tɛ]; Provençal: Lo Pontet) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in southeastern France.
+Le Pontet ([lə pɔ̃tɛ]; Provençal Occitan: Lo Pontet) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in Southeastern France.

-It is a suburb of the city of Avignon, and lies adjacent to the north side of the city.
-Its citizens are called Pontetienne/Pontetien.
+Le Pontet is a suburb of the city of Avignon; it lies adjacent to its northeastern side.

-Population
+Demographics

+Its inhabitants are called Pontétiens (masculine) and Pontétiennes (feminine) in French.

 Sport

 The city has many sports facilities: two gymnasiums, a municipal swimming pool, athletic field, a rugby league field, three main football pitches, basketball courts, a tennis club, etc.

 Le Pontet is the home of Championnat de France Amateurs club, US Le Pontet.

 Culture

 Le Pontet is also a town of culture.
 For decades, the Château de Fargues and the Roberty's Domain have been the scene of several cultural events.

 The Château de Fargues is also the city's school of music and dance.

 Le Pontet also has an auditorium, a pétanque area and theaters.